KangarooBox/cfn-builder/README.md

 # cfn-builder

-This repository contains a NodeJS command line application that will convert your JSON "blueprints" to an AWS CloudFormation template.
+cfn-builder is a NodeJS command line application that will convert your JSON "blueprints" to an AWS CloudFormation template.

 ## Introduction